urbit/operators.urbit.org/content/manual/os/dojo-tools.md

 slug = "#rein"
 desc = "Dojo utility included in the %base desk."

-[glossaryEntry."Resume updates on a desk"] name = "Resume updates on a desk" symbol = "|resume" usage = "Dojo" slug = "#resume" desc = "Dojo utility included in the %base desk."

 [glossaryEntry."Revive all agents on a desk, migrating archived states"] name = "Revive all agents on a desk, migrating archived states" symbol = "|revive"